Usbac/aurora/docs/Architecture.md

 2. `/public/index.php` is executed and initializes the web app.

-3. `/bootstrap/config.php` is requested and loads the configuration, routes and everything else related to the web app initialization in the `bootstrap` property.
+3. `/app/bootstrap/config.php` is requested and loads the configuration, routes and everything else related to the web app initialization in the `app/bootstrap` property.

-4. The requested route is matched and the corresponding route defined in `/bootstrap/routes.php` is executed (each route normally calls the modules defined in `/app/controllers/modules`).
+4. The requested route is matched and the corresponding route defined in `/app/bootstrap/routes.php` is executed (each route normally calls the modules defined in `/app/controllers/modules`).